pedroAkiraDanno/auto5/vagrant/doc.md

         vagrant box remove NAME

-### Box Update (This command updates the box for the current Vagrant environment if there are updates available. )
+### Box Update (Command updates the box for the current Vagrant environment if there are updates available)
         vagrant box update